sunaku/enthium/README.md

 * Apostrophe is away (on a different finger entirely) from YOU and I so that it can be typed without same-finger bigrams like You'd, I'd, He'd, They'd.

+* Minus and equals are clustered for intuitive zooming in/out with Ctrl.

-* Comma, period, slash, and semicolon are arranged relatively to QWERTY for ease of adaptation, especially for navigation and application shortcuts.
+* Comma, period, and slash are arranged relatively to QWERTY for ease of adaptation, especially for navigation and custom application shortcuts.

-* Period and slash are clustered for `./` `../` relative filesystem paths and easy access to forward slash and question mark for Vim text search.

 * Comma and semicolon are associated for cycling f/F/t/T searches in Vim.

-* Minus and equals are associated for intuitive zooming in/out with Ctrl.
+* Period and slash are associated for `./` `../` relative filesystem paths and easy access to forward slash and question mark for Vim text search.

+* Apostrophe, comma, and period appear in the same sequence as in Dvorak.

 * See [my blog post] for a deeper look into the design process of Enthium.